-If you absolutely want the cute look of a bee hotel but don’t want all the maintenance fuss, here’s a trick: print this photograph onto a large piece of paper and mount onto a board.
+If you want the look of a bee hotel but don’t want all the maintenance fuss, print this photograph onto a large piece of paper and mount onto a board.
+Neighbors will think you have the real thing.
 To make it last, laminate or apply a coat of clear varnish.

 - “How to Make and Manage a Bee Hotel: Instructions that Really Work” by Marc Carlton

 - “Tunnel nests for native bees: nest construction and management” by The Xerces Society